San Francisco Women Artists: San Francisco Women Artists (1946 – present)

 By 1946, the SSFWA changed its name to San Francisco Women Artists and began a 30+ year relationship with Marchelle Labaudt (future Executive Secretary) and her Gough Street location of the Lucien Labaudt Art Gallery.
 In 1976, the SFWA and Labaudt were commended by the Senate for their "outstanding contributions to the cultural enhancement of the City of San Francisco."

 In 1983, the SFWA procured a gallery that provided exhibition space for members.
 After moving galleries multiple times in the 1980s and 90s, the organization held two landmark exhibitions, "Hands and Heart, the Art of Healing" in 1997 and "To Life" in 1998, which received praise from First Lady Hillary Clinton.

 In 2009, the Zimmerli Art Museum at Rutger's University included the SFWA in a historical survey on organizations promoting women and women artists.
 In 2014, the design firm Studio Hinrichs designed the new SFWA logo pro bono while the organization was going through a rebranding.
 In July 2015, SFWA moved to the Inner Sunset area of San Francisco.

 Most recently, in 2016, SFWA was awarded the Neighborhood Arts Collaborative grant from the SF Grants to the Arts.
 The organization runs a student intern program in conjunction with the Mayor's Youth Education & Employment Program (MYEEP) and the Mercy High School "Women in Arts" Program as well as different educational presentations and discussions that are open to the public.
 These talks include the "artist-in-action" demonstrations, where SFWA artists teach the community different techniques and skills.

 Notable former members

-Members have included the artists Marcella Labaudt, Alice B. Crittenden, M. Evelyn McCormick, Helen Hyde, Dorr Bothwell, Claire Falkenstein, Ruth Asawa, Vera Allison, Nell Sinton, Eva Almond Withrow, Imogen Cunningham, Emmy Lou Packard, Dorothy Winslade, Eleanor Dickenson, Dora Williams, Matilda Lotz, Clara Taggart McChesney, Mona Beaumont, Billie Levy, Elizabeth Quandt, Beth van Hoesen, Louise McGinley, Leah Schwartz, Stefanie Steinberg, Jean Murray, Mercedes Smith, Sophie Van Bourg, Michelle Wyler, and Ruth Bernhard.
+Members have included the artists Amy D. Flemming, M. Evelyn McCormick, Helen Hyde, Dorr Bothwell, Claire Falkenstein, Ruth Asawa, Vera Allison, Imogen Cunningham, Emmy Lou Packard, Matilda Lotz, Clara Taggart MacChesney, Mona Beaumont, Billie Levy, Elizabeth Quandt, Beth van Hoesen, Louise McGinley, Leah Schwartz, Stefanie Steinberg, Jean Murray, Mercedes Smith, Sophie Van Bourg, Michelle Wyler, and Ruth Bernhard.